jimbobbennett/jims-blog/blog/content/blogs/github-codespaces/index.md

 ![The new codespace button](image-2.png)

-This will set up your code in a new Codespace - essentiall a blank VM using a default image from GitHub.
+This will set up your code in a new Codespace - essentially a blank VM using a default image from GitHub.
 This image is based off Ubuntu, and comes pre-configured with Python.
 Node, Docker and other stuff.
 You can read up on this default image at [aka.ms/ghcs-default-image](https://aka.ms/ghcs-default-image).

 This image contains almost everything I need - the tools are all installed, and VS Code is running with my code in it.